-All post-course assignments are due May 17, 2019.
+All post-course assignments are due July 2, 2021.

 - 1. Do an evaluation (5 pages) of your home church or parachurch organization (or another church of your choosing).
 Examine church literature (including its on-line presence), interview church leadership, and if possible conduct an on-site visit.
-In this evaluation: - a) give a brief description of the congregation or parachurch organization and the community where it is located - b) determine if there is a well-defined mission, vision, and philosophy of ministry - c) try to determine what stated and unstated values shape the congregation/organization - d) evaluate how the mission, vision and values shape such things as the priorities, the decision-making process, objectives, worship, outreach and programming - e) observe the facility to determine its appropriateness in helping the congregation/organization fulfill its mission - f) indicate ways in which the church/organization might improve its effectiveness
+In this evaluation: - a) give a brief description of the congregation or parachurch organization and the community where it is located - b) determine if there is a well-defined mission, vision, and philosophy of ministry

+- c) try to determine what stated and unstated values shape the congregation/organization - d) evaluate how the mission, vision and values shape such things as the priorities, the decision-making process, objectives, worship, outreach and programming - e) observe the facility to determine its appropriateness in helping the congregation/organization fulfill its mission - f) indicate ways in which the church/organization might improve its effectiveness

-2. Prepare a 12 - 15 page paper outlining your own philosophy of ministry based upon the strategies learned in class.
+2. Prepare a 12-page paper outlining your own philosophy of ministry based upon the strategies learned in class.

-- 3. Read 350 pages from two different books.
-I will provide a list of recommended books in class, or in consultation with me you may choose books more directly related to your ministry situation.
+- 3. Read 250 pages from two different books directly related to your ministry situation.
 You should analyze each reading and respond in 1 to 2 pages itemizing:

-- a.
-Bibliographic data
+- a) Bibliographic data

-- b.
-Number of pages read
+- b) Number of pages read

-- c.
-Purpose of the author
+- c) Purpose of the author

-- d.
-Highlights and/or notable quotations
+- d) Highlights and/or notable quotations